 We’re working with institutions to build a new, more equitable future for Open Access.

 Community Action Publishing takes into account the contributions of every author — not just corresponding authors — to help distribute publishing costs equitably among the institutions who support them.
-This ensures institutional members are charged a fair fee based solely on their authors’ publishing history.
+This ensures institutional members are charged a fair fee based on their authors’ publication history at PLOS, or (in the case of PLOS Sustainability and Transformation), historical research output in the field.
 Their membership guarantees funding for their authors’ future publications.
-That way, if your paper is accepted at PLOS Biology or PLOS Medicine, your publication costs are automatically covered.
+That way, if your paper is accepted at PLOS Biology, PLOS Medicine, or PLOS Sustainability and Transformation, your publication costs are automatically covered.

 Tell your institution you want their support to eliminate author fees.
-Use the form below to let your institution know how they can support you.
+Refer your librarian to us so we can explain how they can support you.